jjgecon/vs_code_workflow/README.md

 # Why VS Code?

-- **Single program** for all your coding needs.
+- **Single program** for all your coding needs:
     - Run Julia, Python, and R scripts in one program.
-    - You can edit and run Jupyter notebooks.
+    - Edit and run Jupyter notebooks.
     - Connect to HPC resources or servers using remote access.
-    - You could use it to even render and edit your $\LaTeX$ in here.
+    - Use it to render and edit your LaTeX.
 - **Extensions** let you expand its functionality (debugging, languages, linting).
 - **GitHub Copilot**: Text generation chat bot without the need to open your browser!
     - It can even read your code and edit it inside the file.
-- **Customization**: how it looks and what tools you use to help you coding.
+- **Customization**: Customize its appearance and the tools you use for coding.
-    - This [Youtube video](https://www.youtube.com/watch?v=9_I0bySQoCs) shows how to completely redesign the look of VS Code.
+    - This [YouTube video](https://www.youtube.com/watch?v=9_I0bySQoCs) shows how to completely redesign the look of VS Code.

     <table>
         <tr>